 - The Alaska Lounge Los Angeles (LAX) is leaving Priority Pass as of July 23, 2021

-As Priority Pass’ website describes this, the lounges leaving Priority Pass “will not be accessible until further notice.”
+As Priority Pass’ website describes this, the lounges that aren’t currently in Priority Pass are “not accessible until further notice.”
 So it’s possible that they’ll rejoin at some point in the future, but I wouldn’t expect it anytime soon.

 Alaska Airlines’ love-hate relationship with Priority Pass